jane-gerashchenko/portfolio/README.md

 React application to present myself and to show some of my technical skills.

+# Music Master

+Is an application which allows the user to serach an artist in the Spotiry library.
+View basic information about this artist and it's top tracks.
+Playing a 30 sec preview of those tracks is also available as one of the features of the application.

 ## Available Scripts

 In the project directory, you can run: